Jojodicus/dittrich.pro/content/setting-up-windows.md

 You've built your brand new gaming PC and installed Windows as your operating system.
 But now you want to actually use it for its intended purpose and set it up to your liking.
 In this guide, we will go over the most important settings for a smooth gaming experience.
 And consequently, about things you should ideally avoid.

 Keep in mind this is all based on my personal opinion.
-If you feel like something is wrong or missing, feel free to contact me!
+If you feel like something is wrong or missing, you can comment down below or contact me directly!

 # UEFI Settings